amirrajan/survivingtheappstore/manuscript/build-games-for-mobile.md

 be conscious of this dynamic and plan accordingly.

 It's also worth noting that the App Store customer base is simply divided.
 There are those that buy games and those that don't.
 It doesn't seem like they cross over much.
-[See ADR's moving average after 1 Million free downloads](http://amirrajan.net/a-dark-room/#afteronemillion).
 So it may be beneficial to provide both versions if that's something that your game can work with.

 ##Have An Identity